risingwavelabs/risingwave-docs-legacy/README.md

 # Contribute to RisingWave user docs

-For issues and documentation contribution, please go to the [the `risingwave-docs` repository](https://github.com/risingwavelabs/risingwave-docs).
+For issues and documentation contribution, please go to the [`risingwave-docs` repository](https://github.com/risingwavelabs/risingwave-docs).

 # Test locally